autorope/donkeydocs/docs/guide/robot_sbc/setup_raspberry_pi.md

 Please read this carefully as Donkey Car is now installed differently depending on the version.
-The latest Donkey Car version is 5.x and requires 64-bit Raspberry Pi OS Bullseye.
+The latest Donkey Car version is 5.x and requires 64-bit Raspberry Pi OS Bookworm.

 If you're using an older version of Donkey Car, like 4.X then you need to use the older Raspberry Pi OS (Raspian) version Buster, jump to